 During our first Destination Journey to Japan we kept to a usual meeting time for dinner, 6.pm.
-However for the last few days of our time in Japan I was asked if we could delay our departure until 6.15… I wasn’t sure why but went with the request from my fellow travellers.
+However for the last few days of our time in Japan I was asked if we could delay our departure until 6.15… I wasn’t sure why but went with the request from my fellow travellers…

-For many months before our travels begin I become nervous as we ensure that all the finer details or our journey come together as planned… Especially the many surprise elements we hope to be able to include, some of which are not confirmed until a few days before we leave Australia.
+For many months before our travels I begin to become nervous as we ensure that all the finer details or our journey come together as planned… Especially the many surprise elements we hope to be able to include, some of which are not confirmed until a few days before we leave Australia.
 With a limit of only 12 guests it allows us to massage and manipulate each journey and leave some of the inclusions in limbo until the last possible moment.

 The Sumo Dohyo (ring) is swept before each bout, the sponsors advertise with a short procession with banners around the Dohyo.
-The Goji (referee), immaculately dressed in elaborate traditional silk outfits, enters the clay Dohyo to introduce the wrestlers.
+The Goji (referee), immaculately dressed in elaborate traditional silk outfits, enter the clay Dohyo to introduce the wrestlers.

 The wrestlers enter the ring dressed only in their mawashi belt or loin cloth and each rikishi (wrestler) proceeds to set themselves for the upcoming bout with numerous rituals of their own – just like most other sports people.

-After each bout the Goji conducts the next ceremony by giving the winner an envelope with the prize winnings of 62,000 yen from the sponsors.
+After each bout the Goji conducts the next ceremony, by giving the winner an envelope with the prize winnings of 62,000 yen from the sponsors.
 The Dohyo is swept, the sponsors parade and the next bout begins…

-I was amazed at the buzz in our carriage of the bullet train back to Hiroshima after or visit to the Sumo.
+I was amazed at the buzz in the carriage of our bullet train as we headed back to Hiroshima after or visit to the Sumo.
 (Not only amongst our group but also from the Japanese commuters when they realised we were all gushing about an afternoon at their traditional sport.)

 Our visit to watch the wrestling was part way through the 15 day battle of the best 42 Sumo wrestlers in Japan .
 The tournament is televised every day on the T.V. and every night the tournament concludes… at 6.pm.